flant/addon-operator/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: 🚀 Feature request
-about: Suggest an idea for Shell-operator
+about: Suggest an idea for Addon-operator
 ---
 <!--
   Thank you for sending a feature request!